In With The New: 5 Top Trends For Metal Roofs In 2020

-Resiliency, great value and long-lasting performance: Homeowners want it all in 2020 and fortunately, the latest styles and trends in metal roofing are delivering.
+Resiliency, great value and long-lasting performance: Homeowners want it all in 2020 and fortunately, the latest styles and trends for metal roofs are delivering.

 Just in time for the new year, the biggest metal roofing trends include how best to cope with regional climate extremes, show off styles and colors in new and exciting ways and as always, how to get the biggest bang for the buck when it comes to replacing a roof.
 Homeowners are clearly growing tired of other inferior roofing material types that have to be replaced much more often, require expensive maintenance and worst of all, fail to perform under the stress of extreme weather conditions.

 That’s why there’s such strong growing interest in metal roofing among U.S. homeowners.
-As the leading nonprofit voice for the metal roofing industry, the Metal Roofing Alliance (MRA) has the pulse on the five key metal roofing trend types that homeowners will want to pay close attention to in 2020:
+As the leading nonprofit voice for the metal roofing industry, the Metal Roofing Alliance (MRA) has the pulse on the five key trends for metal roofs that homeowners will want to pay close attention to in 2020:

 Trend #1 – The Multi-Taskers